gethop-dev/hop-documentation/docs/source/get-started/aws-run-project/main.rst

    $: aws-vault add hop/admin

-The tool will ask you for the Key id and Secret and the setup will be done.
+The tool will ask you for the AWS Key Id and Secret and the setup will be done.

 Obtain the default settings file
 ---------------------

 The HOP Bootstraping tool allows the user to configure certain characteristics of the project to be generated and provisioned in AWS.
-That configuration is specified using the ``settings.edn`` file.
-At the moment the file has to be edited manually, but a user interface will be provided in next versions of the tool.
+At the moment that configuration is specified using a ``settings.edn`` file that has to be edited manually, but a user interface will be provided in next versions of the tool.

-The settings file is not intended to be written from scratch, but the user has to edit the default file provided by the tool.
+The settings file is not
+intended to be written from scratch, but the user has to edit the default file provided by the tool.
 To obtain that file you can run the following command:

 .. code-block:: console